JPP-J/deep-_learning_project/README.md

 ## Project 3: Image Classification with Pretrained ResNet-50d 🖼️

 - **Description**:
-  Prototype implemented an image classification system using the **ResNet-50d** pretrained model to classify objects from an ImageNet-style dataset.
-This project demonstrates transfer learning by leveraging a high-performance convolutional backbone for efficient and accurate image recognition.

-  The pipeline includes data preprocessing, model fine-tuning, prediction, and performance evaluation using PyTorch and `timm`.
+  This prototype demonstrates the implementation of an image classification system using the **ResNet-50d** pretrained model.
+It applies transfer learning on an ImageNet-style dataset to classify visual objects efficiently.
+The goal is to evaluate the feasibility and accuracy of using high-performance pretrained CNNs in custom classification scenarios.

+  The prototype focuses on:
+  - Loading and preprocessing input images
+  - Using `timm` to load and fine-tune ResNet-50d
+  - Performing inference and evaluating results

 - **Libraries Used**:
   - **Data Analysis:** `pandas`, `NumPy`